openshift/microshift/ansible/README.md

 build_etcd_binary: false
 ```

-#### RHEL4Edge Host Example Variables
+#### RHEL for Edge Host Example Variables

-If the user has deployed a RHEL4Edge image built with MicroShift, the scripts can be run with a few more variables disabled as the host is fully configured out of the box.
+If the user has deployed a RHEL for Edge image built with MicroShift, the scripts can be run with a few more variables disabled as the host is fully configured out of the box.
 > Such host can be created using the instructions from the [Install MicroShift on RHEL for Edge](../docs/rhel4edge_iso.md) document.

-The `manage_subscription`, `manage_repos`, `setup_microshift_host` and `install_microshift` variables have been set to `false`.
+The `manage_subscription`, `manage_repos`, `setup_microshift_host`, `prometheus_logging` and `install_microshift` variables have been set to `false`.

 **Sample vars/all.yml File**
 ```